Insulin and Metabolic Disease

 Glycation further stiffens blood vessels and is a core factor when fatty liver becomes liver sclerosis — with or without alcohol involved.
 Chemists call it the Maillard reaction and you can observe it in a frying pan.
 Add some flour to beef or turkey drippings and stir.
 It will thicken and turn brown, as proteins combine with sugars.

-Added sugar spikes both glucose and insulin, but the fructose-half produces seven-fold more glycation than does the glucose-half.
-Because the liver metabolizes all your fructose, excessive fructose (or alcohol) in a high-calorie SAD lifestyle will specifically damage liver tissue.
-Again, Professor Lustig’s overview from 30,000-feet, referring to liver fat as the baddest guy in medicine.
+Added sugar spikes both glucose and insulin.
+The fructose-half of “added sugar” produces seven-fold more glycation than does the glucose-half.
+Because the liver metabolizes all your fructose, excessive fructose (or alcohol) found in the high-calorie SAD lifestyle will specifically cause glycation in liver tissue.
+Again, Professor Lustig’s overview, referring to liver fat as the baddest guy in medicine.

 Insulin Resistance and Lifestyle